 A full node is required to mine on the blockchain.
 It includes a copy of the entire transaction history for the whole blockchain.
 So as you can imagine, a larger block size comes with higher hardware and data storage costs.

 One of the main arguments against a larger block size is that it leads to increased centralization of a coin, and that the higher hardware costs mean only large mining groups will be able to profitably work on the blockchain.

 What a larger block size looks like

-It can help to visualize what a larger block size looks like.
+It can helps to visualise what a larger block size looks like.
 Here are two snapshots of a few hours in the mempools of bitcoin and Bitcoin Cash.
 The mempool is where pending transactions are stored while they wait for a miner to hook them up to a block and make the transaction happen.

-Specifically, these are what the two mempools were doing between about 4-8 p.m.
-Eastern time on December 20, 2017.
+Specifically, these are what the two mempools were doing between about 8am to midday, Sydney time, on 21 December 2017.